 Omega 3 Foods List

-Some people tout omega-3 fatty acids as miracle nutrients.
-Studies have linked the consumption of these nutrients to fighting chronic conditions such as brain health, diabetes, heart disease, and inflammation.
+Studies have linked the consumption of omega-3 fatty acids to fighting chronic conditions such as brain health, diabetes, heart disease, and inflammation.
+(1)

-Fortunately, you don’t need to look very hard to get your fill of omega-3 fatty acids; you can add to your diet some if not all of the common food in this review.
+Fortunately, you don’t need to look very hard to get your fill of omega-3 fatty acids; you can add to your diet some, if not all, of the common foods in this review.

 What Are Omega 3’s?